This page is intended to create guidance for faculty who are looking for video streaming options for the classroom and/or homework assignments.

 If you wish to use a streaming service to show a video in your classroom using a personal subscription, you will need to check your user agreement to see if it prohibits you from using it for a public showing.

-For more information and other copyright questions, please visit our copyright page.
+For more information and other copyright questions, please visit our Copyright Basics page or see our Common Copyright Questions page.